 Stochastic: This differs from a moving averages chart in that it doesn’t look primarily at the quantity of the rise or fall, but rather its velocity.
 How fast is this occurring?
 If the rate of rise is increasing, this suggests the price has an underlying strength that will likely continue, at least until something happens that stops it.
 If the currency rise is losing momentum, this may indicate it’s time to sell.

 Bollinger Bands: A chart that is related to a moving average chart but uses a more complicated charting process that incorporates standard deviation in its calculation.
 Not all traders will be interested in the complexities of this chart, which is not that far removed from a moving average chart, but if you are interested in statistics, mastering Bollinger Bands charting could be an additional valuable assessment tool.

 One way to begin using these charts is with the simplest of strategies, the moving average.
 If the stock price rises above a moving average for a given time period, this is a buy signal, although a rather primitive one.
 If the stock price rises above the move averages of two charts of the same stock price but with different time periods, this is a stronger buy signal.
 Using a Relative Strength chart, you can compare its rise with the rise of other stock prices.

-A comparison with the moving averages of another related stock, can provide additional insight into the relative strength of your selected stock.
+A comparison with the moving averages of another related stock can provide additional insight into the relative strength of your selected stock.

-Its not often that all momentum indicators point in the same direction: sometimes you’ll need to wait until in aggregate they’re more favorable.
+It’s not often that all momentum indicators point in the same direction: sometimes you’ll need to wait until in aggregate they’re more favorable.
 The main thing to remember is to trade small and be patient.
 If you normally trade stocks, reduce your position size because weekly charting is easy to manage, but the price differences can be significantly great than when trading with charts over shorter time periods.
-As with all trading generally, use stops, set target and stick to your trading plan.
+As with all trading generally, use stops set the target and stick to your trading plan.